 Severity: A ranking of the policy (critical, high, medium, or low) for the amount of attention required.

 Categories: The policy category of the policy.
 Policy categories are listed in Platform Configuration → Policy Management in the Policy categories tab.

 Type: Whether the policy is user generated (policies created by a user) or a system policy (policies built into RHACS by default).

 Description: A detailed explanation of what the policy alert is about.

 Rationale: Information about the reasoning behind the establishment of the policy and why it matters.

-Remediation: Suggestions on how to fix the violation.
+Guidance: Suggestions on how to address the violation.